MicrosoftDocs/dynamics-365-project-operations/articles/project-management/resource-estimates.md

 To address this issue, we have introduced an option to price estimates *on demand* , which will be more performant and render a much better user experience.
 With this feature, customers can choose whether they want to price the estimates in **real-time** or **on-demand** per their need.
 The default option is **real time pricing**.

-**Real time pricing** will continue to keep the current behaviour to calculate and default the price estimates as soon as -
+Use **Real time pricing** to keep the existing system behaviour to calculate and default the price estimates as soon as -
   - project tasks with resource assignments are created with start date and duration/end date ,
   - project tasks with resource assignments are deleted,
   - or the task duration on a project task with resource assignments is changed.

-**On demand pricing** will not update the price estimates immediately when any of the above actions are done.
+Use **On demand pricing** if you do not need to update the price estimates immediately when any of the above project task actions are done.
-After making any changes to tasks in the project tasks grid , to see price estimates, users must click on **update prices** to view the cost and sales estimates.
+When this option is on, users must click on **update prices** option in the Estimates grid to view the cost and sales estimates after making any changes to project tasks in the task grid.

-During performance tests on a standard environment, for a project with 30 tasks, and 1 dependency per task, using on-demand pricing we observed a performance gain of-
+During performance tests on a standard environment, for a project with 30 tasks, and 1 dependency per task, **using on-demand pricing** we observed a **performance gain** of-
  - 105% for updates on task duration
  - 110% for changes to task start date
  - 70%  for copy project

 The feature can be configured under **Parameters -> Estimate Pricing Options -> On-Demand pricing**.
+At any point, admins can switch back to **real time pricing** and pricing of estimates will be done accordingly going forward.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]